r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ```

 ### Remove unnecessary dependencies
-Don’t install debugging and editing tools, you can install them later when you feel the need for them.
+Don’t install debugging and editing tools—you can install them later when you feel you need them.

 ```Dockerfile
 FROM debian